CSPVAMU/PantherTracksMobile/readme.md

 ### 2013-06-16 (James)
 * Added define for PDO connection in `mysql-example.php`.
 Seperate these into a `config.php` file in the future.
+* Manually added courses required for Computer Science 2012 and Computer Science 2008 degree plan.
+  Still plenty of details to fill in, but hopefully some of that can wait until we have an easier way to input.
+* Created new columns in courses table, subject and level, for easier sorting.
+An SQL query that returns all `subject = 'MATH' AND level = 1` courses will show all freshman level math courses.
+* Manually updated degreePlanRequirements table for Computer Science 2012 and Computer Science 2008 degree plan.

 ### 2013-06-15 (James)
 * Changed this readme to [markdown](http://daringfireball.net/projects/markdown/) because that seems